MCHalbi/thesis/README.md

-# Repository der Bachelorthesis von Lukas Halbritter
+### Bachelorthesis - Lukas Halbritter

-Das Repository liegt auf der Externen Festplatte unter /BARepo/bachelorthesis.git
+Nothing to see here ...